 This is an informed consent document.
-It will help you learn more about blepharoplasty and brow lift surgery.
+It will help you learn more about brow lift surgery.
 You will learn about the procedure and its potential risks.
-You will also learn about other treatments you might choose.
+You will also learn about other treatments.

 It is important that you read the whole document carefully.
 Please initial each page.
 Doing so means you have read the page.
 Then, if you agree with your plastic surgeon's plan, please sign the consent form at the end.
 Signing the consent agreement means that you agree to the treatment that you have talked about with your plastic surgeon.